GoswaTech/oc-mcgyver-game/README.md

 # Launch The Game

-Too launch the game, you need to go in the project's root directory.
+Too launch the game, you need to go in the project's root directory :

 `cd ~/path/to/repo`

 You launch the game using this command :

 `pipenv run python -m macgyver pygame`

 If you want to play using the terminal, use this command :

 `pipenv run python -m macgyver terminal`

+Enjoy !

 # Gameplay